 “Ready for hollandaise Valeria?”

 “Okay, we have a zillion egg yolks, two bowls, we will both make a bowl.
-First, whisk the egg yolks and lemon juice together until the mixture is thickened and doubled in volume.”
+First, whisk the egg yolks and lemon juice together until the mixture is thickened.”

 I could do it in a blender, but I want her to get the experience of observing the sauce develop.